Employment 2024

 Authors

-Fabiani, Petrovič, Jeraj, Rejc o.p. d.o.o. is a well-recognised, dynamic and continuously growing Slovenian law firm with a cross-border reach, which provides full business law service to companies, entrepreneurs and other businesses as well as state agencies.
-It has knowledge and experience in several practice areas that impact the daily life of any business.
+PFP Law o.p. d.o.o. is a dynamic law firm with offices in Slovenia (Ljubljana) and Austria (Vienna), strategically well positioned to offer tailored, high-quality legal services, especially in all fields of business law.
+They specialize in cross-border matters and are equipped with the knowledge and experience to support the clients in both complex transactions and day-to-day legal matters.
+PFP LAW was formed through the merger of two esteemed law firms: FPJR (Fabiani, Petrovič, Jeraj, Rejc), a renowned Slovenian business law firm, and MP Law, a boutique business law firm operating in both Slovenia and Austria.
 The firm advises domestic and foreign companies, as well as public organisations, on all matters related to employment law, data protection and social security law.
-It has specialised expertise in dismissal and individual termination proceedings, internal staff reorganisations, collective bargaining negotiations with trade unions, data protection issues (GDPR) and work permits/detachments, as well as other employment law-related matters.
-With its experience and expertise, the firm can offer support to employers' HR and legal departments, helping to prevent conflicts and protect clients’ rights.
-It also represents the interests of employees in labour disputes.
+They have specialised expertise in dismissal and individual termination proceedings, internal staff reorganisations, collective bargaining negotiations with trade unions, data protection issues (GDPR) and work permits/detachments, as well as other employment law-related matters.
+With their experience and expertise, the firm can offer support to employers' HR and legal departments, helping to prevent conflicts and protect clients’ rights.
+They also represents the interests of employees in employment disputes.

 There is no formal distinction between blue-collar and white-collar workers in Slovenia.
 The Slovenian law is generally employee-friendly and determines a rather wide scope of minimal rights that need to be provided to all employed persons – ie, persons working based on an employment contract.